All-Star Practice Plans

 +

-• The players will move towards a basket in a 3 on 2 break.
+• The offensive players attack one side in a 3 on 2 advantage situation.

 jrnba_allstar_pp7_11persontransitiondrill_diagram1of4 jrnba_allstar_pp7_11persontransitiondrill_diagram2of4 jrnba_allstar_pp7_11persontransitiondrill_diagram3of4 jrnba_allstar_pp7_11persontransitiondrill_diagram4of4